aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Cloudlabs/Module 03: Lab 1: Manage Azure Cosmos DB.md

-# Upload, download, and query data in a non-relational data store
+# Manage Azure Cosmos DB

-In this exercise, you'll upload data to these data stores.
-You'll run queries against the data in the Cosmos DB database.
-Finally, you'll download and view the images and documents held in Azure Storage.
+In this exercise, you'll review how Cosmos DB stores data.
+Then you'll learn how to upload data to a Cosmos DB database, and configure Cosmos DB to support bulk loading.

-### Task 1: Upload product data to Cosmos DB
+### Task 1: Load data using the Cosmos DB Data Migration tool